ookiineko/pdp11_minecraft/README.md

 ### Running

-Execute `/function pdp11:init` in game to initialize the emulator, then execute `/function pdp11:run` to start the emulator.
+Execute `/function pdp11:run` to start the emulator.

-### Stopping
+### Stop & Reset

-Use `/function pdp11:stop` to stop the emulator, use `/function pdp11:reset` to reset the emulator.
+Execute `/function pdp11:stop` to stop the emulator, and use `/function pdp11:reset` to reset the emulator.

+### Cleaning up

+Before running the cleanup function, please run `pdp11:cleanup_before` first.

 ## Note